ndporter/open-qualitative-research-qualcoder/episodes/01-introduction-to-qualitative-data.md

 The first step to reuse is to understand what elements might be reused and why.
 Historically, research products like articles and books have been the primary shared output of qualitative research.
 However, there are at least four other common research products that may be valuable for reuse or adaptation:

--   methodologies and instruments
+-   methodologies and data collection instruments
--   raw data
+-   raw or processed (i.e. transcribed or summarized) data
 -   codebooks
 -   analysis